janek515/spotted/README.md

 # Spotted
-'Spotted style' React App which transforms messages into images and uploads them to instagram.
+Spotted style React App which transforms messages into images and uploads them to instagram.

 # Dependencies

 In order to install dependencies use yarn and pipenv.
+You need python 3.9 installed.

 ```shell
 pipenv sync